chasepeeler/siriproxy-isy99i/README.md

 Universal Devices ISY-99i
 --------------------------

-The Universal Devices ISY-99i series of home automation controllers have a REST API which can use used for monitoring and control of your home automation system, including the Elk M1 Gold security panel if you purchase the Universal Devices add-on module for two way communication.
+The Universal Devices ISY-99i series of home automation controllers have a REST API which can be used for monitoring and control of your home automation system, including the Elk M1 Gold security panel if you purchase the Universal Devices add-on module for two way communication.

 The [ISY Developers Manual and Elk Integration Manual](http://www.universal-devices.com/developers/wsdk/) documents the REST API for the ISY-99i series of controllers.